 Build Service

-The build service allows you to compile definitions of jobs, folders, or calendars and verify that they are valid for your Control-M environment.
-Control-M validation includes basic Control-M rules such as length of fields, allowed characters, and mandatory fields.
-Build will also check that the JSON is valid.
+The build service allows you to compile definitions of jobs, folders, or calendars and check their validity for your Control-M environment.
+Control-M validation includes basic Control-M rules, such as field length, valid characters, and mandatory fields.
+The build service also checks that the JSON is valid.

-The build command can receive a definitions file in .json format or packages of multiple definition files in .zip or .tar.gz format.
+The build command receives a definition file in .json format.
 For more information, see Code Reference.

 CLI Syntax